fhidalgor/mutagenesis_visualization/docs/install.rst

 In this section I am listing the dependencies and the versions I used to make the package.

 .. note::
     The software has been tested on Linux, Windows and MacOS platforms.
 The package works in all of them as long as the dependencies are updated.
+We have encountered issues when the Anaconda environment was old.
+Those issues got solved by uninstalling and reinstalling Anaconda (which will automatically update all the dependencies.)

 Required Dependencies
 -----------------------